CalamityAdam/iot/javascript/readings/rails-api.md

 If we now use our client-side rendering scripts to make an AJAX `GET` request, AJAX will try to make an intelligent guess and set the `Accept` header in our request to xml, json, script, text or html.

-> The [`Accept` header][accept-header] advertises which content types, expressed as MIME types, the client is able to understand.
+> The [`Accept` header][accept-header] advises which content types, expressed as MIME types, the client is able to understand.

 Let's take a look at the following request: